drivendataorg/scipy_proceedings/papers/drivendata/main.md

   - Heavily occluded or distant animals, or those only partially visible or present for just a few frames
   - Low-quality media, such as videos that are washed out or too dark

-Due to a lack of standard benchmarks or comparable tools that perform species classification for videos, it is difficult to provide a direct comparison to other results.[^footnote-video-benchmarking] As an indirect comparison, the SpeciesNet model used by Wildlife Insights for _image_ species classification reports an 81.9% accuracy on their evaluation dataset[@doi:10.1049/cvi2.12318].
-This demonstrates that Zamba's pretrained model performance is in a comparable range to other published results on a separate-but-related task.
+Because of a lack of comparable wildlife camera trap tools that perform species classificaiton for videos, it is difficult to provide a direct comparison to other results.

-[^footnote-video-benchmarking]: Additionally, model performance on the same dataset can depend on particular implementation details, like the specific supported class labels.
 Users are always encouraged to evaluate models on their own data.
 Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 ##### Blank detection